 You will always find arguments for and against Raw Feeding, but use common knowledge and more importantly, always think about the welfare of your pet and you’ll be fine.

-This information was very helpful for us as we were making the switch and we obtained it from the popular course Dog Training – BARF – Feed Your Dog A Raw Diet and Its author, Sharon Bolt makes it easy to follow and gives great guidance on choosing raw foods for pets as well as proper storage and preparation which is very important.
+This information was very helpful for us as we were making the switch and we obtained it from the popular eBook Raw and Natural Nutrition for Dogs: The Definitive Guide to Homemade Meals and Its author, Sharon Bolt makes it easy to follow and gives great guidance on choosing raw foods for pets as well as proper storage and preparation which is very important.

 If you are just starting out on this diet then this course will definitely help you as it did us and help you avoid food contamination which while I was researching for this site on many forums, found that that’s what a lot of people were afraid of, but know what you are doing and you’ll be fine.